 Notice how “stalling” isn’t on there.
 As long as you put the handbrake on and put it in neutral if you stall, then restart the engine, you shouldn’t worry – but obviously, don’t stall deliberately.
 Learn to do it properly.

-Putting the clutch down too soon can cause the car to surge forward, then forces the brakes to do all the work.
+Putting the clutch down too soon can cause the car to surge forward if you’re going downhill (on the level, it’ll simply not slow down), then the brakes have to do more work.
 This results in longer stopping distances.
 Make sure your method allows the brakes to engage before the clutch is disengaged.

 When moving off – when told to do so by the examiner – get it in gear, get ready, and look all around.
 That’s over BOTH SHOULDERS and the mirrors.
 You can fail for not looking around properly before driving away.